jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 - Transcripts for bachelor's and master's,

 to the email address [zhu@wias-berlin.de](mailto:zhu@wias-berlin.de), with the subject containing [apply-phd-opt].
 The position will be open until filled.
-However, to receive full consideration, please submit an application before **June 24th**.
+However, to receive full consideration, please apply (or inquire) as soon as possible.

 Selected candidates will *later*